nuprl/website/blog/_src/posts/2019-09-05-lexical-and-dynamic-scope.md

 (**Edited 2020/08/13:** As of [Emacs 27.1](https://www.gnu.org/savannah-checkouts/gnu/emacs/news/NEWS.27.1),
-"lexical binding is now used by default when evaluating interactive Elisp.")
+"lexical binding is now used by default when evaluating interactive Elisp."
+Thanks to Artem Pelenitsyn for bringing this to my attention.)

 ## Now for a digression